 - Download or print a map of the campus, familiarise yourself with the location of the important facilities, and make a note of what you want to visit – many universities provide accessibility maps, so check their website.
 Remember: if the university or college has more than one campus, check which you need to go to.

 - If you are planning to use public transport, check where the railway station or bus stop is in relation to the campus to help you work out how to complete your journey.
 Some providers operate a ‘park and ride’ system for open days.

 - Check the schedule for campus and accommodation tours, subject talks and tours, and financial talks – these usually run several times throughout the day but you may need to register in advance.
 If required, speak to the disability support team to arrange communication aids and ensure the tour routes are accessible.

 On the day

-- Wear something comfortable – you will outside as well as inside, and there will be some walking.
+- Wear something comfortable – you will be outside as well as inside.
 You will not be expected to dress formally.